Download PDFSubmit Feedback

 started_atThe date and time when the node was started.

 updated_atThe date and time when the node's status was last updated.
 When the node is healthy, a new status is recorded approximately every 10 seconds.
-If the node is unhealthy, the recorded status may be older.
+If the node is unhealthy, the update information may be delayed.

 localityNode ID.